Blogging has been somewhat light due to our continued therapeutic break away from motel life.

 As accommodation operators, we should be skilled in yield management with OTAs as part of our usual business.
 OTAs allow ease of adding inclusions, adding minimum stays, are able to be switched on and off and rates manipulated according to demand.

-work in partnership with OTAs they are able to gain additional business and grow average tariff.
+If accommodation operators work in partnership with OTAs they are able to gain additional business and grow average tariff.

 We are aware that OTAs receive some flack from operators.
-While we do not entertain industry whining about paying a 10% commission for services received, we do have some sympathy for those that claim that OTAs focus too much on tariff based promotions
+While we do not entertain industry whining about paying a 10% commission for services received, we do have some sympathy for those that claim that OTAs focus too much on tariff based promotions.

 Wotif.com's sub $99 and 50% off promotions that were supported by Tourism New Zealand caused some rumblings from accommodation operators that accused Wotif of normalising guest expectations of deep discounting.